MarcCastellaPla/03_JavaScript-foundations__starter/STARTER_QUESTIONS.md

 ```
 javascript is a programming language, which allows you to implement complex features on web pages.
 Some examples of these complex features are displaying timely content updates, interactive maps, animated 2D/3D graphics, scrolling video jukeboxes etc.
+It is a core technology of the World Wide Web, alongside HTML and CSS.

+Some core characteristics of JavaScript:

+**Lightweight and interpreted:** JavaScript runs in the browser without needing pre-compilation.
+**Prototype-based:** Objects in JavaScript inherit directly from other objects via prototypes.
+**Multi-paradigm:** JavaScript supports procedural, object-oriented and functional programming.
+**Single-threaded:** JavaScript executes in a single-threaded environment (one operation at a time) but supports asynchronous operations.
+**Dynamically typed:** Variables can change type at runtime.
 ```

 ## About values